GitUser123123123/Traccar-Suckless/README.md

 (IMHO traccar overloaded.)

 Right now it is in development, has an apk file and a station in Python to keep an eye on the phone.
 If project will be have any popularity, then I will made support of many other OS, not only android.

+How to launch this?

+1. You should download traccar.apk (in releases) on the phone, and server.py (in releases) on the computer

+2. Connect your phone and computer to general tailscale account (or local network)

+3. Check your PC IP in tailscale and enter in traccar suckless on phone.
+Use general port to connect.

+4. Download python, download requirements (download from source files) with "pip install requirements.txt", launch server with command "python server.py".
+Enter general port.

+5. Click on the phone "Start tracker" and wait until he finds satellite of GPS (around 1-3 mins).
+Done!
+Now you can watch for location of your phone.

+Why so long?

+Because of methods of searching, google cheating in this method: asks for location nearly located networks.
+TS searching for satellite and asks him for location.